mr-nart/Kingmaker/Groups/The Iron Wraiths.md

 >[!note|no-i bg-c-brown] :FasPeopleGroup: Neutral

->An armor-clad group hoping to establish a settlement in the [[Stolen Lands]] with the charters issued by Lady [[Jamandi Aldori]].
+>**The Iron Wraiths** are an armor-clad group hoping to establish a settlement in the [[Stolen Lands]] with the charters issued by Lady [[Jamandi Aldori]].
 Likely militant, claiming they can "take the Stolen Lands on \[their] own" and that they are only complying with other groups taking on the same endeavor as a "courtesy to Lady Jamandi."

 ## Notable Members
 ```dataview